mariomeissner/mariomeissner/README.md

 ### Hello!

-Welcome to my GitHub profile.
-Visit my [blog](https://mariomeissner.github.io/) or have a look at some of my repositories!
+I'm a Machine Learning 🤖 researcher and engineer, currently working on Natural Language Processing.
+Specifically, I'm exploring the shortcut-learning behavior of transformer models, and finding better debiasing techniques to help models avoid spurious correlations in the data.
+Feel free to visit my [blog](https://mariomeissner.github.io/) or have a look at some of my repositories!

-My current interests involve but are not limited to: machine reading comprehension, model compression and pruning, capturing natural language ambiguity.
+✨ If you're struggling to keep your huggingface experiment code organized, try using a lightning-hydra template!
+I adapted the popular [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template) for my own needs, adding support for huggingface transformers.
+Life made easy!
+Find it below.

 <!--
 **mariomeissner/mariomeissner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.